crescentheaded/crescentheaded/README.md

 even though i got mathematics and no fear of machines in the background, this is only the beginning of my creational journey!

-i really enjoy coding on swift though. convenient and precise language.
+i really enjoy coding on swift though. convenient and precise language. also it feels like i will eventually end up somewhere about ux and accessibility